 Accessibility was our focus for 2019 and remains a priority.
 Thanks to the TD Friends of the Environment Foundation, we incorporated the Porch Produce Program for those who can't access our community garden.
 There are 24 pre-planted container vegetable gardens available to those who are eligible and would like a small, freshly grown supply of select veggies right on their own doorstep.
 Preference will be given to those with mobility challenges, such as limited access to transportation or other challenges that limit movement.
 First come, first served and containers will be collected at the end of the season to be redistributed in the spring.

-We constructed four new raised garden beds that allow those with mobility challenges an opportunity to enjoy the benefits of gardening and added another in 2020.
+We constructed four new raised garden beds that allow those with mobility challenges an opportunity to enjoy the benefits of gardening and added four more since then.
 These raised beds will accommodate wheelchairs and walkers, be high enough to either sit on or access more easily from a wheelchair than the lower, main beds.
 These beds are dedicated to gardeners with mobility issues.
-If a bed is not used individually, the Municipality will use it to supplement the public beds and it will be signed to indicate that it's open to the general public.
+If a bed is not used individually, it is used to supplement the public beds, designated for the Food Bank or Middle School, or signed that it's open to the general public.